Our McClure family originated in Scotland and was of Scottish or Scots-Irish descent.

 On October 14, 1859, Stephen applied for guardianship of the five youngest Goff children: Jesse M. Goff, Wilson Z. Goff, Nancy Goff, Elizabeth Goff and Emily Perline Goff.
 Guardianship was granted by the court.
 In the October term of the Van Buren County Probate Court, two older children of Jesse Goff filed their petition to be reinstated as executors of their fathers estate.

 In 1861, when the call went out from President Lincoln for troops, Arkansas was quick to rally in support of the Confederacy.
-At least four of Stephen's six sons served in the Confederacy.
-We believe, however, that all six of them may have served.
-Two of them died in the war; two others were held as POW's.
+At least four and possibly all six of Stephen's sons served in the Confederacy.
+We found record that at least two of his sons died in the war and two others were held as POW's.

-In 1873, Conway County was divided, and Faulkner County was formed from a portion of Conway County.
-Benton Township, where Stephen lived for so many years, became part of the newly formed Faulkner County.
+(On April 12, 1873, portions of Conway County and Pulaski County were divided off to form Faulkner County.
+Benton Township, where Stephen lived for so many years, became part of the newly formed Faulkner County.)

-Stephen died in May or June 1873.
+Stephen died May 1873, on his property in Conway County.
 Van Buren County Administration Book C shows that on July 28, 1873, James H. Frasier posted a bond of administration and was appointed administrator of Stephen's estate by the Court.
 In 1875, James Frasier returned to the Van Buren County Court asking that his bond be canceled.

 Children of Stephen McClure and Sarah Smith